Balibaloo/obsidian-local-template-configuration/README.md

 If you are already familiar with the [Templater](https://github.com/SilentVoid13/Templater) plugin, it will run its templating after the variables of this plugin are replaced.

+All text properties of variables are passed through the templating functionality meaning that you can use variables in prompts.
+See [existing variable names](#existing-variable-names) for a list of variables you can use.

 ## Advanced variable use
 ### new_note_name
 This is a [text](#text) variable that is added to every intent automatically.